OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

     * Make sure to match the tubing's **inner** diameter (ID) is slightly less than the pump's ports' **outer** diameter (OD).
 This is so the tubing will stretch and grip the ports, preventing any leaks!
     * [This mini water pump's](http://www.canadarobotix.com/pump/2033) ports have a 0.34 inch OD, and we found vinyl tubing with 0.25 inch ID provides a great seal when coupled together.
 * A plate or bowl to hold your plant and collect excess water
+* A piece of paper the size of your hand to test the pump's polarity
+* A glass or bowl of water you can use as a reservoir

 Tools: